groovmekanik/fs-max-externals/README.md

 These files are already arranged in a Max Package–friendly layout, so you can drop or clone this repo directly into your Max Packages folder.

+_Note: Currently the Help patcher uses abl.objects only available in Max 9.0 and above.
+Submit an issue on Github if this is a problem for you._

 ### Installation (as a Max Package)

 To use this repository like a Max Package: